m-ulmestrand/self-driving-ai/README.md

-Example of a neural network controlling the car model, trained for a few minutes on an Nvidia RTX 3050.
+Example of a neural network controlling the car model, trained for a few minutes on an Nvidia RTX 3050 laptop GPU.

 ## Neural network
 At the time being, the brain of the car is a simple fully connected neural network.